exbotanical/brutus/README.md

 Brutus began as an explorative project - I was taking popular pen-testing tools or paradigms (e.g. Bettercap, Wireshark, et al; the latter - ARP Spoofing, for instance) and figuring out how they worked, and how to create my own incarnations with Python...all while relying on as few dependencies (beyond the standard library, that is) as I could.
 Some such endeavors truly would be 're-inventing the wheel', such as surrogating Scapy with a custom module; for reasons quite apparent, I did not endeavor to do this.

 That's all for now.
 I am releasing a beta version of this and will assuredly add more to this section as my code gets picked apart ;-)

+Again, feel free to take and use Brutus modules as standalone scripts.
+Note, I do appreciate being accredited.

 ## <a name="install"></a> Installation
 Greater specificity will be added to this section in time.
 For now: